Algorithmic Randomness and Probabilistic Laws: Acknowledgement

-Chen, Eddy Keming and Sheldon Goldstein (2022) ``Governing without a Fundamental Direction of Time: Minimal Primitivism about Laws of Nature,'' in Yemima Ben-Menahem (ed.), \emph{Rethinking the Concept of Law of Nature}, Springer, pp.21-64. https://arxiv.org/abs/2109.09226
+Chen, Eddy Keming and Sheldon Goldstein (2022) ``Governing without a Fundamental Direction of Time: Minimal Primitivism about Laws of Nature,'' in Yemima Ben-Menahem (ed.), \emph{Rethinking the Concept of Law of Nature}, Springer, pp.21-64.